nf-core/viralrecon/docs/output.md

 ### BCFtools

-[Bcftools](http://samtools.github.io/bcftools/bcftools.html)<a name="bcftools"> ftom the SAMtools project </a><a href="#SAMtools_reference">[4]</a> is a set of utilities that manipulate variant calls in the Variant Call Format (VCF) and its binary counterpart BCF.
+[Bcftools](http://samtools.github.io/bcftools/bcftools.html) is a set of utilities that manipulate variant calls in the Variant Call Format (VCF) and its binary counterpart BCF.
 The resulting variant calling vcf for haploid genomes is indexed and then the consensus genome is created adding the variants to the reference viral genome.
 This consensus genome was obtained using the predominant variants (majority) of the mapping file.

 **Output directory: `variants/bcftools`**